Overview

 Waiting for a receipt

-import { wait_for_receipt } from "@ethernauta/transaction";
+import { create_tracker, wait_for_receipt, window_store } from "@ethernauta/transaction";

-const receipt = await wait_for_receipt({ hash })(
+const receipt = await wait_for_receipt([hash])(

-tracker({ chain_id: eip155_1.chain_id }),
+tracker({ chain_id: CHAIN_ID }),

 );